Last updated on June 25, 2025

 Does MTG Still Make Starter Kits?

 Yes!
-Starter kits have released consistently up through August 2023, which fits into Wizards’ pattern of releasing at least one two-player introductory product per year.
+Starter kits have released consistently up through mid-2025, which fits into Wizardsโ pattern of releasing at least one two-player introductory product per year.

 What's the MSRP of Starter Kits?

 Depending on what product you get, the price may vary.
-For example, the Lord of the Rings starter kit was retailing for around $25, while a typical Starter Kit will sell for $15-20.
-You can get discounts when buying older products, though.
-The latest Kits can be found for about $10 at local stores or big box retailers.
+For example, the Lord of the Rings starter kit was retailing for around $25, while a typical Starter Kit will sell for around $20.
+You can occasionally get discounts when you buy older products, though.
+While the demand for Final Fantasy spills over to its starter kit, some of the other kits can be found for their MSRP or less at local stores or big box retailers.

 Are Magic: The Gathering Starter Kits Worth It?